shrugs/songaday.world/README.md

   - [ ] accept that initial data in the useSWR hook
   - [ ] make sure useSWR is using our cached results for child components that request the same data
   - [ ] maybe pages with getInitialProps should be the only components with data fetching? seems limiting.
+- [ ] youtube data sync
+  - [ ] sign up for youtube api & setup api key
+  - [ ] subscribe to video publish events by jonathan & filter for songaday videos
+  - [ ] on publish, create video
+  - [ ] on update, update title and description